shipwright-io/community/ships/0025-event-driven-builds.md

 ### Goals

 * Build a technology-agostic user experience for Git-triggered build executions.
-* Add support for 'reacting' to events from Github and Gitlab repositories.
+* Add support for 'reacting' to events from Git repositories.